4 Wide vs long format

 # ℹ 2,267 more rows

-*If you want to play a bit, you can create new column (e.g. SpeciesNew) to see both the original name and changed name.
+*If you want to play a bit, you can create a new column (e.g. SpeciesNew) to see both the original name and the changed name.

 spe %>%